Apprentice Firefighter recruitment

 • You need a UK driving license with 3 points or less when you apply.

-• You must be at least 18 years old by the start of the course on 7 April 2026.
+• You must be at least 18 years old by the start of the course.

-• You need to be able to swim 50 metres by the start of the course on 7 April 2026.
+• You need to be able to swim 50 metres by the start of the course.

 Recruitment timeline